stratus-ss/quay_guides/docs/src/VMWare/ODF/UI/ODF_UI_StorageSystem.md

 > [!WARNING]
 > At the current time it is not recommended to follow the prompts of the ODF Operator post-install.

 To create a Storage System click on **Storage --> Data Foundation --> Storage System**.
-Initially there should be a green check mark :white_check_mark: best the `Data Foundation` in the Status section of the overview:
+Initially there should be a green check mark :white_check_mark: beside the `Data Foundation` in the Status section of the overview:

 ![odf_ui_storagesystem.png](../../images/odf_ui_storagesystem.png)